-And steering a tailwheel aircraft is different than steering a nosewheel aircraft since steering is accomplished from behind the pilot instead of in front.
+It's more difficult to taxi without being able to see directly in front of you, which is why you'll often see pilots of tailwheel aircraft do S-turns while taxiing.
+Also, steering a tailwheel aircraft is different than steering a nosewheel aircraft since steering is accomplished from behind the pilot instead of in front.

-The tailwheel craft is often designed and configured for slow flight, making them easier to land on short runways.
-Many are high-design and are better suited for backcountry flying than nosewheel aircraft are.
+The tailwheel craft is often designed and configured for slow flight.
+This slower speed makes them easier to land on short runways.
+Many are high-design and better suited for backcountry flying than nosewheel aircraft are.
 Tailwheel airplanes are without a doubt the favorite airplane among bush pilots.